Skip to content

 ruby

-## There's no way to ensure that the next Ruby versions will work,
+## There's no way to know for sure if future Ruby versions will work,

-## but so far the current one works fine:
+## but so far the current one does:

 • Rakefile